scala/scala3/docs/docs/typelevel.md

 A type macro may have a declared upper bound, e.g. `<: Nat` in the example above.
 If an upper bound is given, the computed type `T` must conform to it.
 If no upper bound is given, `Any` is assumed.
-The upper bound is used to type check recursive calls.
+The upper bound is used to type-check recursive calls.

 The `toNat` function can now be given a more precise type: